For all my friends who love cauliflower, this is a simple recipe that's filled with health benefits, as well as volumes of flavor.

 Turmeric Cauliflower Slabs, Caramelized In Ghee

 - In a large non-stick skillet, heat ghee on medium heat.
-Add turmeric and red chili and stir for no more than 30 seconds to release their flavor and aroma.
+Add turmeric and red chili and stir for no more than 30 seconds to release the flavor and aroma.

-- Turn each piece of cauliflower using a fork or a spatula (or both).
-Cook until the the second side is caramelized.
+- After the first side is nicely browned, turn each piece of cauliflower using a fork.
+Cook until the the second side is brown and caramelized.

 - See the last section of the post above for a bunch of dinner ideas, and ways to enjoy this turmeric cauliflower.
 Nobody says you can’t just munch it up on its own either.
 Enjoy!